 C. difficile produces toxins A and B which contribute to the development of CDAD.
 Hypertoxin producing strains of C. difficile cause increased morbidity and mortality, as these infections can be refractory to antimicrobial therapy and may require colectomy.
 CDAD must be considered in all patients who present with diarrhea following the use of antibacterial drugs.
 Careful medical history is necessary since CDAD has been reported to occur over two months after the administration of antibacterial agents.

 If CDAD is suspected or confirmed, ongoing use of antibacterial drugs not directed against C. difficile may need to be discontinued.
 Appropriate fluid and electrolyte management, protein supplementation, antibacterial treatment of C. difficile, and surgical evaluation should be instituted as clinically indicated.

-Intracranial hypertension (IH, pseudotumor cerebri) has been associated with the use of tetracyclines including Doxycycline.
+Intracranial hypertension (IH, pseudotumor cerebri) has been associated with the use of tetracyclines including Doxycycline Hyclate capsules.
 Clinical manifestations of IH include headache, blurred vision, diplopia, and vision loss; papilledema can be found on fundoscopy.
-Women of childbearing age who are overweight or have a history of IH are at greater risk for developing tetracycline associated IH.
-Concomitant use of isotretinoin and Doxycycline should be avoided because isotretinoin is also known to cause pseudotumor cerebri.
+Women of childbearing age who are overweight or have a history of IH are at a greater risk for developing tetracycline associated IH.
+Concomitant use of isotretinoin and Doxycycline Hyclate capsules should be avoided because isotretinoin is also known to cause pseudotumor cerebri.